jessebraham/usda-sr26-sqlite/README.md

     $ python usda-sr26-sqlite.py

 ### License
-THE BEER-WARE LICENSE" (Revision 42):
+"THE BEER-WARE LICENSE" (Revision 42):
-[Jesse Braham](https://github.com/jessebraham) wrote this file.
+[Jesse Braham](https://github.com/jessebraham) wrote these files.
 As long as you retain this notice you can do whatever you want with this stuff.
 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return - Jesse Braham